RED-M0CKING-LINE/Team5183Robot2018J/README.md

 ### Code Contributors:

 #### 5183 Lead Programmer: Ethan A.
-- Nicknames: M0ck, redmocckingline, MockTeacher03, Mock (see the trend?)
+- Nicknames: M0ck, redmockingline, MockTeacher03, Mock (see the trend?)
 - Contact: ashleye5183@gmail.com or this GitHub account
 - Side-Jobs: Drive Team, Stratagy, Electrical
 - Notes: I am the only programmer for the team and I also manage this repo